tasbirr/MARGIN-SAS/README.md

 MARGIN-SAS is a Flask REST API and dashboard for evaluating Self-Adaptive Systems (SAS) decision-making techniques using Non-Inferiority (NI) trial logic.

-# Code Download

-To download the code, Please use the Code option above and then select Download Zip option

 ## Demonstration Video

 A short demonstration video of the artefact is available here: